WHEN DE GASPERI MET THE CIRCLES

 Year 2010

-When De Gasperi Met the Circles is an organic and coherent singularity matching architecture, nature, and humanity, space, environment, and human relations.
+When De Gasperi Met the Circles is an organic and coherent singularity matching architecture, nature, and humanity.

-The functions located in the new square are now considered activities zones or, being more precise, relational attractors; they are meeting points, places capable to generate relational processes.
+The functions in the new piazza are now considered activity zones or, more precisely, relational attractors; they are meeting points capable of generating relational processes.

-The project, by acting on the thin border between space and relational processes, turns the design into something wider than how it is usually considered, a programmatic and processual action.
-This means considering the physical space as something capable of stimulating, developing, and increasing the relational and social dynamics happening in it.
+By acting on the thin border between space and relational processes, the project turns the design process into something broader than what it is usually considered, becoming a programmatic and processual action.
+Such an understanding means considering the physical space as something capable of stimulating and enriching the relational and social dynamics happening in it.

-The architectural project starts as a spatial definition and as a hypothesis of a not-yet-articulated use to come.
-It continues, as a process, through the continuous and in becoming daily relations between architecture and humanity, between fixed physical structures and ever-changing human dynamics.
+The architectural project starts as a spatial definition and as a hypothesis of a not-yet-articulated future use.
+It continues as a process through the continuous and becoming daily relations between architecture and humanity, between fixed physical structures and ever-changing human dynamics.

-Piazza Alcide de Gasperi aims to be a place were to be free, it is a homage to the politicians and statesmen that took part in writing the Italian Constitution.
-It is a homage to the hard work they did to create the Repubblica Italiana and to make it grow thanks to what was a new concept of public matter.
+Piazza Alcide de Gasperi aims to be a place where people can be free.
+It is an homage to the politicians and statesmen who wrote the Italian Constitution and to the hard work they did to create the Repubblica Italiana and to make it grow thanks to what was a new concept of public matter.